-“Knowing our Tendency can help us set up situations in the ways that make it more likely that we’ll achieve our aims.
+“Knowing our Four Tendencies type can help us set up situations in the ways that make it more likely that we’ll achieve our aims.
 We can motivate ourselves to make better decisions, meet deadlines, meet our promises to ourselves, suffer less stress, and engage more deeply with others.”

 – Gretchen Rubin

-Recently, I was lucky enough to give a talk on productivity and prioritization at a coworking space here in Toronto.
-I tried to fill the presentation with strategies for making the most of our time and working more efficiently, with an emphasis on evaluating all your activities and projects and ensuring that you’re working on the right things.
+A few years ago, I gave a talk on productivity and prioritization at a coworking space in Toronto.
 At the end, one of the attendees asked a great question about how to motivate himself:

-“Do you have any suggestions for how to implement these ideas on a daily basis?
-If I know what I need to do, why can’t I find the motivation to actually apply what I know?”
+“How can I make myself actually DO this stuff?
+If I know what I need to do, why can’t I find the motivation to apply what I know?”

 Instead, let’s learn about ourselves, figure out exactly what we need, and then give that to ourselves without wishing we were different.
 We may still occasionally procrastinate or spin our wheels, but hopefully we’ll trust ourselves more.
 We’ll know how to make things happen in our lives and businesses, consistently.